June 3, 2025, 9:38 am | Read time: 4 minutes

 According to several consistent sources, the Pixel 10 will feature a 6.3-inch AMOLED display with a refresh rate of 120 Hz.
 Additionally, higher peak brightness is expected, which is particularly advantageous in direct sunlight.

-A particularly notable upgrade: For the first time, the base model of the Pixel series might be equipped with a triple camera.
+A particularly noticeable upgrade: For the first time, the base model of the Pixel series could be equipped with a triple camera.
 Previously, only the Pro versions had a telephoto lens.
 The exact technical specifications of the telephoto camera are not yet known.
 However, it is speculated to offer optical zoom and enhanced AI-supported zoom functions.

 iPhone 16 Pro — Features, Benefits, and Rating